Arvados 2.2.0 Release Notes

 The Arvados team is pleased to announce Arvados 2.2.0.
-This release includes a number of bug fixes as well as some new Workbench 2 features.
+This is a major upgrade, with many new features as well as bugfixes.
 We recommend that new and existing installations of 2.1.2 or earlier upgrade to 2.2.0.
 See Upgrading Arvados for upgrade instructions.

 SSH into Running Container

 To help debug compute jobs, Arvados can now create a SSH tunnel to a running Arvados container.
 This enables you to open a shell session inside a running container, as well as connect to open ports on the container.